rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

             printf('%d: %s\n', i, word)
         }

-* You can also use `iterator#each()` or `list#each()` method to iterate elements on them.
+* You can also use method `iterator#each()` or `list#each()` to iterate elements on them.
+  In this case, the block parameter contains an iterated element as its first value.

         words.each {|word|
             printf('%s\n', word)
         }

-  In this case, the block parameter contains an iterated element as its first value.
-  It provides a loop index as the second value as below.
+  It provides a loop index as the second value in the block parameters as below.

         words.each {|word, i|
             printf('%d: %s\n', i, word)